trisharjani/R_codes/README.md

 # Mini-Projects with R

 Within this repository, I have attached three R scripts written as a project for my MSc in Behavioural and Economic Science.
-Should anyone wish to replicate this analysis, feel free to get in touch with me and I can seek permission to share the data with you.

 The R packages employed here are:
 * xyplot